Cheah Soon Kit: Career

-Known for his amazing jumping smashes, Soon Kit was one of the top doubles stars in the world in his heyday.
-He won the Olympic silver with Yap Kim Hock in Atlanta 1996.
+Soon Kit was won the Olympic silver with Yap Kim Hock in Atlanta 1996.
 Before combining with Kim Hock, Soon Kit’s partner was Soo Beng Kiang and they won numerous international titles, including the 1992 and 1994 World Cup.
 He was also a vital member of the Malaysian squad that won the Thomas Cup for the first time in 25 years, in a 3-2 victory over Indonesia at the Stadium Negara in 1992.

 Coaching

 Soon Kit was the national women’s doubles coach from 2001 to 2007.
 He groomed Wong Pei Tty-Chin Eei Hui into the country’s top pair.
 Pei Tty-Eei Hui bagged the SEA Games gold in Manila in 2005 to end a 30-year title drought.
 They also won the gold at the 2006 Commonwealth Games in Melbourne.
 After becoming the head coach for several minor badminton clubs, Soon Kit rejoined the national set-up in 2016 before heading the men’s doubles department in 2017 and was instrumental in grooming the current Malaysia No.1 Aaron Chia-Soh Wooi Yik.
 He left the national setup at the end of 2018.